Hendi48/Magicmida/README.md

 ## Anti-anti-debugging

 Newer versions of Themida detect hardware breakpoints.
 In order to deal with this, injecting ScyllaHide is supported.
 A suitable profile is shipped with Magicmida.
 You just need to download SycllaHide and put `HookLibraryx86.dll` and `InjectorCLIx86.exe` next to `Magicmida.exe`.
 Do not overwrite scylla_hide.ini unless you know what you're doing.

+## Command line usage

+If you'd like to automate unpacking, it's possible to invoke Magicmida as a command line application.
+To do so, pass the parameters `/unpack <filename>`.